Find Trade Colleges

 Carl Sandburg College undergraduate students pay an average of $7,860 in in-state tuition and fees each year.

-John A Logan College ranked #8 on this year’s Best Value Allied Health Professions Undergraduate Certificate Schools in Illinois list.
+John A Logan College landed the #8 spot in the 2023 rankings for the best value undergraduate certificate allied health professions programs.
 John A Logan College is a small public school located in the suburb of Carterville.

-In-state tuition fees for undergraduate students at John A Logan College are $5,990 per year.
+The average tuition and fees for an in-state undergraduate at John A Logan College are $5,990 a year.

 Waubonsee Community College landed the #10 spot in the 2023 rankings for the best value undergraduate certificate allied health professions programs.
 Waubonsee is a medium-sized public school located in the rural area of Sugar Grove.